 Dr. Myerson's Background

-Dr. Merle Myerson is the founder and Director of the St. Luke’s and Roosevelt Hospitals Cardiovascular Disease Prevention Program and Pre-Exercise Heart Screening Program.
-She is also director of the Cardiology section, SLR Center for Comprehensive Care (HIV) Clinic.
-She graduated from Columbia University, Barnard College and received her medical degree from the State University of NY.
-She completed her internal medicine residency from Duke University Medical Center and clinical fellowship in Cardiology from Columbia College of Physicians and Surgeons.
-Dr. Myerson also holds a doctorate in Applied Physiology from Columbia University and post-doctoral work in preventive cardiology and epidemiology and in basic lipid research.
-She is a board-certified cardiologist.
+Dr. Myerson graduated from Columbia University, Barnard College.
+She received her medical degree from the State University of New York (with Distinction in Research) and completed her internal medicine residency at Duke University Medical Center.
+She subsequently completed her Cardiology fellowship at Columbia College of Physicians and Surgeons.
+Dr. Myerson also holds a doctorate in Applied and Exercise Physiology from Teachers College, Columbia University and post-doctoral work in preventive cardiology and epidemiology and in basic lipid research.

 - Medical School, 1993

 - State University of New York Upstate Medical University